CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning

-\textbf{Validation on scaling up the compute budget.} Motivated by the emergent behaviors observed in Figure~\ref{fig:emergents}, we further examine whether \name continues to benefit from scaling along four axes, as summarized in Figure~\ref{fig:scaling}. \textbf{(i) Training dataset size} for SFT, including Math Reasoning (MathVision, MathVerse, MathVista), Visual Search (V*, HR4K, HR8K), and General (ChartQA, MMVet, MMStar).
-We consistently observe that enlarging the SFT dataset from 5K/10K/20K to 34K yields steady accuracy gains, showing that both tool selection and symbolic planning benefit from broader coverage. \textbf{(ii) Extending RL training} up to 240 steps further improves accuracy without overfitting, supported by our reward design $R_{\text{\rname}}$. \textbf{(iii) Increasing model capacity} from 3B to 7B substantially boosts reasoning benchmarks such as counting and search, with CodeDance-3B even outperforming a stronger Qwen-2.5-VL 7B model. \textbf{(iv) Increase the inference turn budget}.
-Although we set a maximum of 6 turns of the RL training, we observe that allowing more turns at inference (e.g., 10) continues to improve reasoning performance.
-In experiments, the model achieves additional gains even beyond 6 turns ($0.3\%$), suggesting that the learned policy can generalize to longer reasoning horizons than seen during training.
+\textbf{Validation on scaling up the compute budget.} Motivated by the emergent behaviors observed in Figure~\ref{fig:emergents}, we further examine whether \name continues to benefit from scaling along four axes, as summarized in Figure~\ref{fig:scaling}. \textbf{(i) Training dataset size} for SFT, including Math Reasoning (MathVision, MathVerse, MathVista), Visual Search (V*, HR 4K, HR 8K), and General (ChartQA, MMVet, MMStar).
+We consistently observe that enlarging the SFT dataset from 5K to 34K yields steady accuracy gains, showing that both tool selection and symbolic planning benefit from broader coverage. \textbf{(ii) Increasing model capacity} from 3B to 7B substantially boosts reasoning benchmarks such as counting and search, where CodeDance-3B even outperforms a stronger 7B model. \textbf{(iii) Extending RL training} up to 240 steps further improves accuracy without overfitting, supported by our reward design $R_{\text{\rname}}$. \textbf{(iv) Increase the inference turn budget}.
+Although we set a maximum of 6 turns of the RL training, we observe that allowing more turns at inference (10) continues to improve reasoning performance.
+In experiments, the model achieves additional gains even beyond 6 turns ($0.3\%$), suggesting that the learned policy can generalize to longer reasoning horizons.

 \textbf{Empirical study on inference entropy and accuracy.} In \Cref{fig:entropy}, we evaluate the impact of incorporating turn-level reward ($R_{\text{turn}}$) on training dynamics and generalization.
-We study the impact of turn-level reward in $R_{\text{\rname}}$ on several benchmarks, mainly including visual search (V$^*$), math reasoning (MathVista, MathVerse, MathVision), and counting benchmarks (PixmoCount and CountBench). (a) \emph{Entropy:} Without $R_{\text{turn}}$, policy entropy collapses quickly because flawed intermediate steps may still lead to correct final answers, reinforcing shortcuts and limiting exploration~\cite{yu2025dapo}.
+We study the impact of turn-level reward in $R_{\text{\rname}}$ on several benchmarks, mainly including visual search (V$^*$ Bench), math reasoning (MathVista, MathVerse, MathVision), and counting benchmarks (PixmoCount and CountBench). (a) \emph{Entropy:} Without $R_{\text{turn}}$, policy entropy collapses quickly because flawed intermediate steps may still lead to correct final answers, reinforcing shortcuts and limiting exploration~\cite{yu2025dapo}.
 With $R_{\text{turn}}$, intermediate penalties delay collapse, sustaining exploration. (b) \emph{Validation Accuracy:} The additional corrective signals prevent premature convergence and translate into consistently higher accuracy, showing that local feedback improves global generalization.